The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: Introduction

 where $\ast$ without subscript means that we set $q = 1$ in \eqref{eq:small-quantum-product}.
 (In the literature, e.g.\ \cite{galkin-golyshev-iritani16}, odd values of $\delta_d$ are often used, leading to a gauge transformation involving $q^{1/2}$.)
 We are interested in the behaviour near $q = \infty$, and therefore change variables to $Q = 1/q$.
 The quantum connection (multiplied by $-q^2$, to account for the difference between the vector fields $\partial_q$ and $\partial_Q$) is correspondingly written as

-In \eqref{eq:big-q-pole}, the pole order has been reduced to $2$, which in general is the best one can do by gauge transformations: the $Q = 0$ singular point is usually not regular.
-Such quadratic singularities have a rich structure, of which we consider only the part remembered in formal power series expansion in $Q$ (which means ignoring the Stokes phenomenon).
+In \eqref{eq:big-q-pole} the pole order has been reduced to $2$, which in general is the best one can do by gauge transformations.
+Such quadratic singularities have a rich structure, of which we consider only the part remembered in a formal power series expansion in $Q$ (this means ignoring the Stokes phenomenon).

 \begin{conjecture} (i) $\nabla_{\partial_q}$ has a singularity of unramified exponential type at $q = \infty$.

 (ii) The regularized formal monodromies at $q = \infty$ are quasi-unipotent (their eigenvalues are roots of unity). \end{conjecture}